Skip to Content

 Some great places to stay in Dunedin include:

-Distinction Dunedin Hotel – once a post office this hotel is historic and charming but has recently been upgraded.
-It has a restaurant and bar on-site and the rooms are luxurious.
-Also, a cool feature is that you can choose to dine privately in one of the original vaults of Dunedin’s former Post Office.
+Once a post office, the Distinction Dunedin Hotel is historic and charming and has recently been renovated.
+This 4.5-star hotel has a restaurant and bar on-site, and the rooms are modern and luxurious.
+One cool feature is that you can choose to dine privately in one of the original vaults of Dunedin’s former Post Office!

 Brighton Beach is an 11-minute drive from the city and boasts a white sand beach and a long ocean jetty.
 The jetty is a beautiful place to catch the sunset.
 Stay in School by the Sea is a lovely home accommodation option in Brighton.